matteocacciola/pyvolutionary/README.md

 - `pos_max`: the same as above
 - `filename`: the name of the file where to save the animation

+Not restricted to bi-dimensional problems, other utilities are available.

-Furthermore, you can extract the trend of the best agent found by the algorithm by using the `best_agent_trend` function:
+The trend of the best agent found by the algorithm by using the `best_agent_trend` function can be extracted by:

 ```python
 best_agent_trend(optimization_result: OptimizationResult, iters: list[int] | None = None) -> list[float]